 - Student Life

-In addition to our rigorous K-8 curriculum, we provide an early learning center (ages 3-5).
 We supplement the curriculum with grants from various organizations.
 Target, Best Buy, Blue Cross, Nebraska Arts Council and many other organizations have provided funding for a yearly musical production, multi-media equipment, classroom curriculum supplies and supplementary programs.
 We collaborate with Alegent Health, UNO Psychology Department, Creighton University OISSE and Creighton Prep to provide services to our students.